Ben Parr: Captivology

 On February 4, 2014, Parr announced that he was in the process of writing his first book, Captivology: The Science of Capturing People's Attention, released by HarperCollins in March 2015.
 His book focuses on understanding the psychology of attention and how that scientific knowledge can be applied to capture the attention of others.
 His book includes interviews with Sheryl Sandberg, Steven Soderbergh, Jeff Weiner, Grant Imahara, Brian Stelter, David Copperfield, Daniel Pink, Shigeru Miyamoto, Alan Baddeley, Susan Cain, Michael Posner, Adrian Grenier and others.

 Captivology has been featured in publications such as the Harvard Business Review and USA Today.
 The book was named the best marketing book of 2015 by Strategy+Business Magazine.
 In 2016, Captivology won the Small Business Book Award for marketing.

 In September 2014, Parr launched a new column with Inc. Magazine, focused on business and entrepreneurship.

 Octane AI

 On November 2, 2016, Parr announced Octane AI, a chatbot creation platform for Facebook Messenger.
 The platform powers the bots used by celebrities, brands, small businesses, and publishers, including 50 Cent, Kiss, Aerosmith, and Lindsay Lohan.
 His company has raised $1.5 million in funding led by Evernote founder Phil Libin at General Catalyst.

 In 2017, Octane AI was named one of Gartner's Cool Vendors in Mobile App Development and was featured in The New York Times.

 In 2018, Octane AI announced an integration with Shopify at the Facebook F8 conference.

 In 2020, Octane AI announced a $4.25m funding round led by Bullpen Capital and launched a new product, the Shop Quiz, which allows ecommerce brands build quizzes and guided shopping experiences.
 The company also announced the hiring of former DigitalOcean and Shutterstock executive Heather Adams as vice president of marketing.

+Theory Forge Ventures

+In 2024, The Information reported that Ben Parr had started an artificial intelligence venture capital fund, Theory Forge Ventures, with his Octane AI co-founder Matt Schlicht.
+Theory Forge has invested in payments company Payman and email marketing tool Orita.